xcart/xcart-docs/_pages/kb_en/modules/call_for_price.md

 published: true
 version: X-Cart 5.4.0.x and later
 ---
-The [Request a Price & Hide Prices](https://market.x-cart.com/addons/request-a-price.html) addon allows you to hide prices and the "Add to cart" button for particular products as well as for certains customer groups in your store and show an info message instead.
+The [Request a Price & Hide Prices](https://market.x-cart.com/addons/request-a-price.html) addon allows you to hide prices and the "Add to cart" button for particular products as well as for certain customer groups in your store and show an info message instead.

 {% note warning %}
 In X-Cart 5.3.x and earlier the addon is named "Call for Price".